j-sauceda/j-sauceda.github.io/README.md

-# simple-portfolio
+# Professional Portfolio

-Simple portfolio built with HTML, CSS, JavaScript, dark/light themes, FontAwesome icons, and FormSubmit email submission
+This project has been built with MongoDB Realm, Alpine JS, Tailwind CSS, FontAwesome icons, and FormSubmit email submission.